Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 #### Voting on a referendum

 To vote, a voter generally must lock their PHA up for at least the enactment delay period beyond the end of the referendum.
-This is in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
+This is to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.

 It is possible to vote without locking at all, but your vote is worth a small fraction of a normal vote, given your stake.
 At the same time, holding only a small amount of tokens does not mean that the holder cannot influence the referendum result, thanks to time-locking.
 You can read more about this at Voluntary Locking.